 For the first time in human history, radical life extension is no longer an impossible fantasy.
 Exponentially growing technologies such as artificial intelligence, genetic engineering, and nanotechnology have given rise to a paradigm shift in human lifespan research that is beginning to turn science fiction into science fact.
 Current trends point to possible changes in human evolution, and the likely emergence of the Homo Vivus – humans with radically extended lifespans.
-The talk, titled after the upcoming book, covers the cutting edge of longevity research and what each of us can do today to join the Homo Vivus.
+This talk covers the cutting edge of research into human longevity and its massive socio-economic implications.

 Cryptocurrencies and the blockchain technology behind them have been called the biggest innovation since the invention of the Internet.
-In this session we will examine the exponential growth of crypto-currencies, crypto-assets, and most importantly, the technology behind distributed ledgers.
-We will look beyond the hype to focus on real-world applications, investment opportunities, as well as 10 innovation scenarios most likely to disrupt business models around the globe.
+In this session, we will examine the accelerating growth of cryptocurrencies, crypto-assets, and the technology behind distributed ledgers.
+We will also look beyond the hype to focus on real-world applications, investment opportunities, as well as disruptive future scenarios for this technology.